 In the right pane, click the Connections tab.

 Select the HTTPS (SSL) check box and configure SSL if not already configured.

 Select the Redirect HTTP to HTTPS check box.

-Even if Enable HTTP Transfers is selected at the user or Settings Template, HTTP transfers will be redirected to the HTTPS port (443 by default).
+Even if HTTP is enabled for the user or Settings Template, HTTP transfers will be redirected to the HTTPS port (443 by default).